AnirudhNarsipur/RustSAT/README.md

 This repo contains two branches:

-- julia: A DPLL SAT solver in Julia I wrote as a part of a grad CS course (CSCI2951O Prescriptive Analytics) at Brown Univeristy.
+- julia: A DPLL SAT solver in Julia I wrote as a part of a grad CS course at Brown Univeristy.
 - main

 I decided to finally learn Rust and decided to write a SAT solver as a first project.
 Highlights are: